Emily Reed

 Court skills training

-Emily has worked with Ann Switalski (senior lecturer at Leeds Beckett University) to facilitate court skills training days for social-work students on Leeds Beckett’s BA and MA courses.
+Emily has in the past facilitated court skills training days for social-work students on Leeds Beckett’s BA and MA courses and to trainee paediatricians at Leeds University.
 Emily has also delivered court skills training courses for social workers at various local authorities.

 Contact Emily’s clerks